StackVista/stackstate-docs/setup/agent/linux.md

 | Ubuntu | Bionic (18) | ✅ | - |
 | Ubuntu | Focal (20.04) | ✅ | - |

+Host data for network connections between processes and containers (including network traffic telemetry) can only be retrieved for OS versions with a network tracer.

 ### Install

 The StackState Agent is installed using an install script.